michaelg5630/about-me-repo/README.md

   ## Sudent
 ## michaelg5630@hstat.org
  ## HSTAT
 Michael Gierlach grew up in Broolyn, New York and he is 16 years old.
-Michael plays many sports and he is on the school team for baseball, basketball, and bowling.
+Michael plays many sports and he is on the school team for _baseball_, basketball, and bowling.
 He is also part of the SEP program.
 **Schedule**
 1. SEP
 2. History